vlayer-xyz/vlayer/README.md

 #### Databases

 We have two different databases run in two different places.
 Each is a composite database:
 - **host** - runs ProofDb, which proxies queries to ProviderDb.
 In turn, ProviderDb forwards the call to Ethereum RPC provider.
-Finally, ProofDb stores results to be passed to guest, later.
+Finally, ProofDb stores information about what proofs will need to be generated for the guest.
 - **guest** - runs WrapStateDb, which proxies calls to StateDb.
 StateDb consists of state passed from the host and has only the content required to be used by deterministic execution of solidity code in guest.
 WrapStateDb is an [adapter](https://en.wikipedia.org/wiki/Adapter_pattern) for StateDb that implements Database trait.

 ```mermaid